Form 5471 Filing For Tax Year 2020 – The Latest On What You Need To Know

 - Organization or reorganization of the foreign corporation

-In determining the ownership interest, the complex rules of direct, indirect, and constructive ownership come in to play as well.
+In determining the ownership interest, the complex rules of direct, indirect, and constructive ownership come into play.
 Not only that, the category of filers can get confusing.
-Categories determine which 5471 schedules, statements and/or other information to include as part of the Form 5471 filing.
+Categories determine which 5471 schedules, statements and/or other information to include as part of the new Form 5471 filing.
 To say that the Form 5471 filing instructions are complex and difficult to understand would be an understatement.

 Form 5471 Filing Deadline

 The Form 5471 filing is an attachment to your individual income tax return.
 It must be filed by the due date (including extensions) for that return.

 IRS Form 5471 Penalties – What Happens if You Don’t File Form 5471 On Time?

 What Happens if You Don’t File Form 5471 On Time?
 Penalties for the failure to file a Form 5471 can be very steep.
 It’s an important form to file.
 If you fail to file the form, you can be subject to a substantial penalty of $10,000 or more each year.

 Additional penalties of up to $50,000 can apply for instances of continued failure.
 Any person who fails to file or report all of the information required within the time prescribed will be subject to a reduction of 10% of the foreign taxes available for credit.
 Also, continued cases of failure are also subject to additional deductions.

 Any person who fails to file or report all of the information required within the time prescribed will be subject to a reduction of 10% of the foreign taxes available for credit under sections 901, 902, and 960.
 If the failure continues 90 days or more after the IRS mails notice of the failure to the U.S. person, an additional 5% reduction is made for each 3-month period, or fraction thereof, during which the failure continues after the 90-day period has expired.